RedisLabs/redislabs-docs/content/rc/api/how-to/update-databases.md

 }
 ```

-* The following update database JSON request will remove all source databases:
+- You can use this JSON request to remove all source databases:

 ```json
 {
   "replicaOf": []
 }
 ```